serenity-is/docs/tutorials/movies/the_cast_and_characters_they_played.md

 ### Rebuilding T4 Templates

 As we declared a new enumeration and used it, we should rebuild solution, convert T4 templates

-> If you are using a Serene version before 1.6.0, delete partial MovieRow declaration from MovieGrid.cs.

 Now after launching your project, you should be able to enter actors: